"Building Communities of Learners"

-AUPE students are offered AP classes in AP US History, AP Art, AP Literature, AP Language, AP Biology and AP Spanish.
+AUPE students are offered classes in AP US History, AP Studio Art, AP English Literature, AP English Language, AP Spanish Literature and AP Spanish Language.

 Learn about the additional programs AUPE provides for our students.